scao53/shiyacao.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Disability Inclusion Analytics Lab (DIAL)"
-excerpt: "About me"
+excerpt: "Disability Inclusion Analytics Lab (DIAL)"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello!
-My name is Lindsay Poirier, and I'm a cultural anthropologist of data advocacy, governance, and infrastructure.
-I'm also an Assistant Professor of Statistical and Data Sciences at Smith College.
-My research critically examines the social contexts underpinning how public interest datasets (such as datasets documenting social and environmental injustices in the U.S.) take on their form and meaning.
-I engage both cultural analysis and exploratory data analysis in my work and draw from scholarship in critical data studies, information studies, the digital humanities and data science.
+Hi, I'm Shiya Cao, an Assistant Professor of Statistical and Data Sciences at Smith College.
+I created the Disability Inclusion Analytics Lab (DIAL) in Fall 2022, to advance my research in disability inclusion and broader social inclusion topics using quantitative, qualitative, and design science methods.
+My lab engages Smith College undergraduates in these research topics and helps them pay attention to human, social, and emotional elements of data science.

-To help advance this research, I direct a [Data Ethnography and Advocacy Lab (DEAL)](deal.html) at Smith College.
-We are currently investigating the socio-cultural provenance and reliability of a number of disclosure datasets in the U.S. - or, in other words, datasets produced by the same institutions those datasets are meant to hold accountable.
-In addition to helping contextualize these public interest resources, our work is innovating methodologies for studying the social conditions that enable, foster, or incentivize deceptive or distortive data practices.
+I've published multiple papers in high-ranking journals and conferences including *Behavior & Information Technology* and *the Hawaii International Conference on System Sciences* as well as a book chapter titled *The Chains that Bind: Gender, Disability, Race, and IT Accommodations*.

-I teach courses at Smith College that investigate data injustices and the social contexts of data production, along with courses that introduce data science concepts and methods.
+I teach courses at Smith College that introduce data science concepts, methods, and techniques and integrate disability inclusion and data ethics into pedagogy.